Max Strus NBA Playoffs Player Props: Heat vs. Celtics

 - Strus' opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On the boards, the Celtics have allowed 44 rebounds per game, which puts them 18th in the NBA.
+- The Celtics are the 18th-ranked squad in the league, allowing 44 rebounds per game.

-- In terms of assists, the Celtics are second in the league, allowing 23.1 per game.
+- Looking at assists, the Celtics are ranked second in the league, conceding 23.1 per game.

-- In terms of 3-pointers, the Celtics are ranked fifth in the league, conceding 11.6 makes per game.
+- Looking at 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the league.

 Max Strus vs. the Celtics